Dynamics of stochastic integrate-and-fire networks: Introduction

-The true biophysics of neurons are, however, highly complex~\cite{hodgkin_quantitative_1952}.
+Biological neurons' membrane voltages, however, have complex nonlinear dynamics~\cite{hodgkin_quantitative_1952}.
 Neural field equations have been supplemented with some biophysical detail in an ad hoc fashion~\cite{bressloff_spatiotemporal_2011}.
 A principled mean field theory of more biophysical neuron models would expose how single-neuron biophysics shape macroscopic population activity~\cite{chow_before_2020}.

-Integrate-and-fire models, which replace the nonlinear dynamics of spike generation by a simple fire-and-reset rule, are fruitful tools for investigating how network structure and synaptic and neuronal biophysics shape macroscopic activity~\cite{brunel_single_2014, doiron_mechanics_2016}.
-The classic mean field theory of integrate-and-fire networks focuses on the density of membrane potentials across a population~\cite{knight_dynamics_1972}.
-If the net recurrent synaptic input current to each neuron is a white Gaussian process, the membrane potential density obeys a Fokker-Planck partial differential equation~\cite{ricciardi_diffusion_1977}.
-This allows the prediction of steady-state and weakly non-equilibrium population firing rates and pairwise statistics~\cite{amit_model_1997, brunel_dynamics_2000, lindner_transmission_2001, doiron_oscillatory_2004, lindner_theory_2005}.
+Integrate-and-fire models, which replace the nonlinear dynamics of spike generation by a simple fire-and-reset rule for the membrane voltage, are fruitful tools for investigating how network structure and synaptic and neuronal biophysics shape macroscopic activity~\cite{brunel_single_2014, doiron_mechanics_2016}.
+The classic mean field theory of integrate-and-fire networks focuses on the density of membrane voltages across a population~\cite{knight_dynamics_1972}.
+If the net recurrent input to each neuron is a white Gaussian process, the membrane voltage density obeys a Fokker-Planck partial differential equation~\cite{ricciardi_diffusion_1977}.
+Numerical or special function solutions of that Fokker-Planck equation expose steady-state and weakly non-equilibrium population firing rates and pairwise statistics~\cite{amit_model_1997, brunel_dynamics_2000, lindner_transmission_2001, doiron_oscillatory_2004, lindner_theory_2005}.